rikunert/rikunert.github.io/cv.md

 ### Team work

 I function in a great variety of social settings, and in many roles.
-During my PhD I headed and was fully responsible for every international collaboration associated with my projects.
+During my PhD I headed international collaborations associated with my research projects.
 Moreover, I joined the editorial board of the Donders Institute blog, overseeing its long term strategy and social media activities.
 I enjoy meeting new people, as I did at academic conferences, and forming a network which benefits those involved, see my [guide to excel at conferences](https://brainsidea.wordpress.com/2016/08/04/how-to-excel-at-academic-conferences-in-5-steps/).

-### Targeted communication
+### Synthesizing and explaining complex data to expert and lay audiences

-Thanks to my international background, I have excellent language skills in German, English, and Dutch.
 I used to write for widely read and recommended science blogs in Dutch ([Donders Wonders](http://blog.donders.ru.nl/?page_id=779)) and English ([Brain's Idea](http://brainsidea.wordpress.com/)).
 I now author a data science blog at [rikunert.com](http://rikunert.com).
 Furthermore, I have authored seven scientific articles and translated each into a lay summary, see details [here](http://rikunert.com/publications/).

 ## Employment